girlrilaz/my_project_builder/src/skeleton/README.md

 ## Other

-General project setup steps and procedures - some may be an iterative process, for example logging and unit testing
+General project setup steps and procedures - some may be an iterative process, for example logging and unit testing.
+So use this is a basic guide only

 1. Configs
 2. Dataloader